Last updated: May 4, 2026

 How much family caregivers get paid in Arkansas

 Arkansas does not publish one flat statewide hourly wage for a paid family caregiver under IndependentChoices.
 Be careful with national websites that quote a simple Arkansas rate.
-On the public state pages we reviewed, Arkansas explains the service rules, budgets, and provider reimbursement structure, but it does not publish a single guaranteed take-home wage for every self-hired family caregiver.
+On the public state pages reviewed for this guide, Arkansas explains the service rules, budgets, and provider reimbursement structure, but it does not publish one set take-home wage for every self-hired family caregiver.

 What Arkansas does publish is the framework.
 Under IndependentChoices, the senior gets a monthly allowance based on medical need and the approved service plan.
 That allowance is mainly used for worker wages, and the fiscal support system pays according to approved timesheets.
 Public fee schedules are not the same thing as your actual take-home pay.

-Before anyone quits a job, ask for four numbers in writing: the approved hours, the worker wage rate, the payroll deductions or taxes, and the expected first pay date.
-In Arkansas, missed Electronic Visit Verification (EVV) records, incomplete worker paperwork, or a delayed provider enrollment can hold up pay even after the care plan is approved.
+Before anyone quits a job, ask for four numbers in writing: the approved hours, the worker wage rate, payroll deductions or taxes, and the expected first pay date.
+In Arkansas, missed EVV records, incomplete worker paperwork, or delayed enrollment can hold up pay even after the care plan is approved.

 Waivers, waitlists, assessments, and how long approval can take

-Under the ARChoices rules, the state uses a first-come, first-served approach for eligible people, but it can create a waitlist if waiver slots fill up.
+Under ARChoices, the state uses a first-come, first-served approach for eligible people, but it can create a waitlist if waiver slots fill up.
 If that happens, Arkansas says the applicant should be told that the person is eligible, that the slots are full, and what number the person is in line for.

 Arkansas also gives certain waitlist priority to people who were missed because of an administrative error, people leaving a nursing facility after a 90-day stay, people leaving an approved Level II assisted living facility after six months or more, and people in the custody of Adult Protective Services.

-For care-need decisions, Arkansas uses an independent assessment process and then a person-centered service plan (PCSP).
-The ARChoices rules say medical eligibility is valid for 12 months unless a shorter period is set, and reassessments happen at least yearly.
+For care-need decisions, Arkansas uses the Arkansas Independent Assessment process and then a person-centered service plan (PCSP).
+The ARChoices rules say the comprehensive PCSP expiration date is 12 months from the earliest approval date for medical or financial eligibility.
 A big change, such as a hospitalization or the loss of the main family caregiver, can trigger a new review sooner.

 How to apply to get paid as a caregiver for a family member in Arkansas

 - Make the first phone call.
-Call the Choices in Living Resource Center at 1-866-801-3435 and say you want to know if a family caregiver can be paid in Arkansas.
+Call Choices in Living at 1-866-801-3435 and say you want to know if a family caregiver can be paid in Arkansas.

 - Apply for Medicaid if needed.
 Use Access Arkansas, call 1-855-372-1084, request a mailed packet, or go in person to your DHS county office.